 Even though the Chase Sapphire Preferred has some similar benefits, there are some important differences between these two credit cards.
 The Sapphire Preferred has a more affordable annual fee, but because of the cheaper price tag, it does not offer as many travel benefits that the Reserve does.

-The Chase Sapphire Preferred earns fewer points per dollar spent on purchases, and it also does not offer TSA or Global Entry credits, travel reimbursement credits or DoorDash credits.
+The Chase Sapphire Preferred earns fewer points per dollar spent on purchases, and it also does not offer TSA or Global Entry credits or travel reimbursement credits.
 Similarly, Chase Sapphire Preferred does not provide cardholders the coveted Priority Pass membership.
 Read our full review of the Chase Sapphire Preferred.

-Even with the recent increase in annual fee from $450 to $550, the benefits of the Chase Sapphire Reserve justify paying the annual fee.
+Even with an annual fee of $550, the benefits of the Chase Sapphire Reserve justify the cost.
 Not only are you earning 3x points per dollar on travel and dining, but the points are worth 50% more when redeemed for travel.
 Plus, the annual $300 annual travel credit reduces the net cost of the card to $250.

 First Things to Do With Your Chase Sapphire Reserve